-- A. This document includes requirements for paint, ceramic tile, wall coverings and other similar wall finishes for medical office buildings. - B. Plastic paneling and supergraphics are also referenced in this document. - C. Plastic sheet wall protection is referenced in 403.301, C1030.
+- 1.01 OVERVIEW - A. This document includes requirements for paint, ceramic tile, wall coverings and other similar wall finishes for office buildings.

-- A. The following general design criteria apply to both shell and core and tenant fit-out rooms of a medical office building. - B. Specify wall finishes appropriate to project specific conditions and requirements. - 1.
-Paint is the most common finish for wall surfaces in a medical office. - 2.
-Ceramic tile walls are most often used as the wall surface in public restrooms and restrooms within the tenant space. - 3.
-Plastic paneling and plastic panel as a wall protection is addressed in the shell and core and tenant fit-out sections below. - 4.
-Vinyl wall coverings and other wall similar fabric-type materials are addressed in the shell and core and tenant fit-out sections below. - 5.
-Supergraphics in medical office buildings in either shell and core rooms or in the tenant areas are uncommon and not included within this document. - C. Refer to Room Data Sheet for wall finish requirements by room. - D. Coordinate wall finishes and colors with entity/tenant specific standards. - E. Do not install vapor impervious finish materials on exterior walls in which the substrate is a paper-faced gypsum board. - F. Rated walls shall be labeled according to BJC requirements.
-Refer to document 403.301. - G. Paint standards for both shell and core and tenant fit out projects are based on products manufactured by The Sherwin Williams Company.
+- A. The following general design criteria apply to both shell and core and tenant areas of an office building. - B. Specify wall finishes appropriate to project specific conditions and requirements. - 1.
+Paint is the most common finish for wall surfaces in an office building. - 2.
+Ceramic tile walls are most often used as the wall surface in public restrooms. - C. Refer to Room Data Sheet for wall finish requirements by room. - D. Coordinate wall finishes and colors with BJC Director of Design. - E. Do not install vapor impervious finish materials on exterior walls in which the substrate is a paper-faced gypsum board. - F. Rated walls shall be labeled according to BJC requirements.
+Refer to document 503.301. - G. Paint standards for both shell and core and tenant fit out projects are based on products manufactured by The Sherwin Williams Company.